IAmSorryDave/UvCorny/README.md

 Essentials -

 - DEVELOPER : Your GitHub username.
-- NO_REPLY_EMAIL : Your masked Github email.
+- DEVELOPER_EMAIL : Your Github email.

 ####